Cryptolibertarian-id/Notes/Notes-On-Economics.md

 "Swift for the carbon markets"

-make carbon credits more accessible to everyone.
+Make high-quality carbon credits accessible to everyone.